-These rules establish uniform standards and practices for the collection of data on race, ethnicity, preferred spoken or signed and preferred written language, and disability status the Oregon Health Authority (Authority), Department of Human Services (Department), and others required by law or contract.
-Standardized data collection methodology will improve the ability of the Authority, Department, community stakeholders, elected officials, and other decision makers to recognize, address, target and eliminate inequities experienced by distinct racial, cultural, linguistic communities, and by people with disabilities, .
+These rules establish uniform standards and practices for the collection of data on race, ethnicity, preferred spoken or signed and preferred written language, disability, sexual orientation and gender identity by the Oregon Health Authority (OHA), Department of Human Services (ODHS), and others required by law or contract.
+Standardized data collection methodology will improve the ability of OHA, ODHS, community stakeholders, elected officials, and other decision makers to recognize, address, target and eliminate inequities experienced by distinct tribal, racial, cultural, and linguistic communities; people with disabilities; and LGBTQIA2S+ communities.
 Based on local, state, and national best practices, these standards allow the Authority and Department to meet federal reporting expectations; compare Oregon's progress with national trends; improve quality service delivery; and ensure equitable allocation of resources.

 Statutory/Other Authority: ORS 413.161 & ORS 413.042